informix/informix-dockerfiles/informix-db/README.md

 RUN /bin/tar -C /opt/hcl -cvf /tmp/informix.prune.tar informix
 ```
 * The Dockerfile.prune will execute the informix_prune.sh script if specified to do so.
 It is currently commented out.
-* To Execute this script during the build phase, remove the # comment and adjust the informix_prune.sh file as desired.
+* To Execute this script during the build phase, remove the # comment and adjust the informix_prune.sh file, removing the desired files from the installation directory.

 ## Instructions To Run/Start Image